MatteP1/thesis/Tasks.md

   - [x] Herlihy & Wing : Linearizability. #5 in MSQ paper

 - [ ] If time permits, use hocap spec to prove a spec of a client
+- [ ] change cite to citet or citep
+- [ ] Always start sentences with capital letter.
+Change sentences that start with variables to enforce this
+- [ ] only use "points to" for predicate
+- [ ] don't use future tense so much
+- [ ] Another way to mark persistent pointers in figures
+- [ ] Consider moving observations to the enqueue and dequeue functions. some inside sections and others after
+- [ ] Make line numbers continuous across functions. init start at 1, enq start at where init ended...
+- [ ] For figures, explain the assumption that the head doesn't change during the enqueue (no dequeue happens) (possibly in the figure text)
+- [ ] Change Q_γ to G in coq
+- [ ] add {} before \star and any other binary operators
+- [ ] move Resource Algebra specifics into chapter on resource algebra
+  - [ ] Definition of RA's, e.g. Ex()
+  - [ ] Show useful lemmas about the RA's in the sections where they are used
+- [ ] Change ToknE to TokNE. similarly for rest
+  - [ ] Tok_{NE}
+  - [ ] also change in coq
+- [ ] move definition of simpler concurrent queue invariant out of appendix, into report
+- [ ] Move definitions of hocap invariant and queue predicate out of appendix, into section
+- [ ] do not use contractions
+- [ ] Change "spec" to "specification"
+- [ ] Check if any extra todos from Amin's feedback